 Most beginners get creative and use duct tape or other inventive constructions to hang their work from.
 If you prefer a bit more stability and comfort, there are some cheap options avaialble to create a better workstation.

 To work on larger pieces, I recommend getting a clothing rack and some large s-hooks.
-I got my low-budget clothing rack from Ikea for about 10 euros/dollars and it’s been perfect to work on both smaller and larger pieces.
+I got myself a lightweight low-budget clothing rack from Ikea for about 10 euros/dollars and it’s been perfect to work on both smaller and larger pieces.

 If your budget allows it, you can also choose a more expensive adjustable clothing rack with multiple bars.
 This can come in handy when you prefer to sit down while working on multiple pieces at the same time.

 For more handy tools such as crochet hooks and more Macrame boards, make sure to check out my complete guide How to set up your Macrame workstation.

 Where to find free Macrame patterns